NanaQuame/python-ping-script/README.md

 # netutil

-A script to ping a host, test bandwidth (upload/download) with option to write output to a report.
+A script to gather bandwidth information (Download, upload and latency) utilizing speedtest.net CLI tools, provide graphical comparison between local & graphical speeds, and provides a traceroute summary.

 Features:

-- Accepts parameters for ping(hostname, count) via CLI flag values.
-- Ping host for Windows or Unix based systems.
-- Leverages [https://github.com/sivel/speedtest-cli] for checking bandwdith information.
+- Leverages [<https://github.com/sivel/speedtest-cli]> for checking internet bandwdith.
 Speedtest result outputs information for ISP Provider, External IP Address, Latency, Download and upload speeds at the time of execution.
-To use this feature, add the --speedtest CLI flag during script execution.

-Note: To use speedtest functionality, make sure to install speedtest-cli tool following the instructions from link above.
+- Provides a graphical comparison of your local speeds (Downloads & Upload) against global averages and the top ten speeds from ranking countries. <https://www.speedtest.net/global-index>.
+Global speeds are computed on a monthly basis this script is updated accordingly.
+- Provides a summary of a traceroute by with:
+  - How many routers on the path responded to ICMP (or UDP) packets
+  - Utilizes 'getent hosts' to retrieve entries from the databases as specified in your Name Service Switch configuration in /etc/nsswitch.conf.
+Essentially it performs DNS resolution for the IP responding routers' IP address uziliting your local databases, before consulting DNS resolver if necessary.
+No need to query your DNS clients if that's not required.

+- Accepts parameters for ping(hostname, count, speedtest, tracroute) via CLI flag values.
+- Executes on both Unix and Windows systems.

+Note: use '--help' on CLI for more information on CLI flags.

 - Provides option to write output of script to report using --report flag during execution.
 - Provides robust error-handling at various stages of execution including:
   - Raises value error for undetected/unsupported OS.
     - Verifies that WriteReport method is able to access provided file path location by checking for various os-level errors.
     - Error-handling for when ping_Result does not yield any output (success or error).
 Generally attributed to invalid hostname or format.

 Tests:

 - Tests currently cover about 90% of all lines in netutil.py
 - Includes parameterized tests to reduce code duplication.